yasir1brahim/guidedrubric-xblock/README.rst

 2. Clone the repository into the EDX platform of CMS and LMS.

-3. Go in to the cloned folder and checkout to branch feature/guided-rubric
+3. Go in to the cloned folder and checkout to branch k-master

 4. Navigate back to edx-platform and Install the XBlock using pip: